This guide was last updated on 29 July 2024.

 Sole trader and partnership accounts can be prepared on a cash basis or accruals basis (also known as traditional accounting).

 Under the cash basis, the business calculates its profits based on the actual cash in and out of the business.
-A business can start to use the cash basis provided that its annual turnover is less than £150,000.
-Once using the cash basis, a business can continue to use the cash basis until the total annual business turnover exceeds £300,000.
-At that point, the business must switch to the accruals basis.
+From 2024/25 onwards most businesses can start to use the cash basis regardless of their turnover.
+Previously, businesses had to have turnover less than certain thresholds.
+Only a limited number of businesses are now excluded from the cash basis.

 More details on the cash basis (including when it may not be suitable for the business) can be found on GOV.UK.